IITBombayWeb/moodle-quizaccess_useripmapping/readme.txt

 Users appearing for the quiz need to be mapped with an IP address.

+Installation ->

+1) Download and unzip the zip file.
+2) Place the plugin folder in the " /mod/quiz/accessrule " subdirectory.
+3) Place the accessrule_navigation_patch.txt in the " /mod/quiz/ " subdirectory.
+4) Apply the patch through command prompt by

+   i) navigating to the subdirectory " /moodle/mod/quiz/ "
+  ii) executing following command
+       patch -p3 < accessrule_navigation_patch.txt

+5) Visit http://yoursite.com/admin to finish the installation
+6) Complete the installation by clicking on “Upgrade Moodle database now”,click on continue after the success notification appears on the page.

 Usage ->

 To use this plugin,follow below two steps.